-Small metal bar riveted to plate armour to stop the point of a weapon sliding into a joint or opening.
+Small metal bar riveted to plate armor to stop the point of a weapon sliding into a joint or opening.

-Flowing garment worn over armour form the 12th Century.
+Flowing garment worn over armor form the 12th Century.
 Sometimes sleeved, sometimes sleeveless, it usually reached to mid-calf.
 Later, it was shortened and in the 14th Century developed into the jupon.